 - View your business as a means of continually generating cash to provide for your retirement, not as a lump sum in waiting.

-- Downsizing at retirement may provide a surplus, but is unlikely to provide a big enough sum to purchase a large pension.
+- Downsizing at retirement may provide a surplus, but is unlikely to provide a a large income.
 Each £100,000 might only provide an annual income of £5,000 depending on age and other factors.

 Work out what your savings and investments will contribute